junxit/us-congress-bills-114/metadata.md

 - 2015-12-15 — Introduced in Senate
 - 2015-12-15 — Referred to the Committee on Commerce, Science, and Transportation. (text of measure as introduced: CR S8686)
+- 2016-12-10 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2016-12-10 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2016-12-10 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent. (consideration: CR S7109)
+- 2016-12-10 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.(consideration: CR S7109)